akshat250901/Bullet-Brawl/README.md

 - Implemented text showing then fading to highlight when the player dies [WorldSystem::step() lines 226-254]
 - Implemented bullet prediction effect so that bullets light up with the shooter color when it’s predicted to hit the other player[PhysicsSystem::predictCollisionBetweenPlayerAndBullet()]
 - Implemented electric effect for bullets and powerups

+Akshat:
+- Implemeneted a camera control system which focuses on the winner and follows it for a few seconds before transitioning to end game screen [camera_control_system.cpp and camera_control_system.hpp]
+- Updated the projection matrix in render system to a new projection matrix which also uses camera's position and scale[render_system::createProjectionMatrix()]
+- Incorporated these changes in main.cpp to correctly transition between states

 Ishraq:
 - Worked on assisting other teammates with their tasks, such as adding buttons to level selection screen [MainMenuSystem::initializeMainMenu()]